 BrowserStack empowers QAs to run manual and automated UI tests using tools like Selenium on its real device cloud for testing at scale in real user conditions.
 Leveraging such a platform can help teams achieve their test goals faster and release a full website faster.

 4. Check for Broken Links

-- Teams can use speed optimization plugins available online to identify and fix all the broken links.
+- Teams can use online speed optimization plugins to identify and fix broken links.

 - Once a broken link is traced, it is imperative to add the appropriate link or a redirect to send the visitors to the intended page.

 - Beyond this, QAs must verify that the key links are directed to the intended page (even if they aren’t broken).
 For example, testing all the header navigation links to ensure they go to the intended landing pages.